-Here’s what to gather to feed 4-6 people as a side dish:
+Here’s what to gather to make a side dish that feeds 4-6 people:

-- 2-3 tablespoons of melted ghee, avocado oil, melted lard, macadamia nut oil, or fat of choice
+- 2-3 tablespoons melted ghee or fat of choice

 Here’s what to do: